 By bus the journey from Vientiane to Savannakhet is scheduled to take 12 to 13 hours depending upon which service you take.

-There is one bus service a day from Vientiane to Savannakhet which is available to book online.
+There are currently 2 bus service a day from Vientiane to Savannakhet available to book online.

-Box below to buy your bus tickets from Vientiane to Savannakhet.
+Box below to buy your tickets from Vientiane to Savannakhet.

 Vientiane Bus Station

 Soutchai Travel bus services to Savannakhet start with a pick from any hotel in Vientiane city centre.

 Bus Services from Vientiane to Savannakhet terminate at Savannakhet Bus Station.